Local and mayoral elections due on Thursday, 7 May 2020 have been postponed until 2021 due to the Coronavirus pandemic.

 Greater Manchester Mayoral elections

-The next election for Greater Manchester Mayor is scheduled to be held on Thursday, 7 May 2020.
+The next election for Greater Manchester Mayor is scheduled to be held in 2021.

 Greater Manchester Mayoral elections take place every 4 years - the first term will be for 3 years.